Grigory Sokolov

-Grigory Lipmanovich Sokolov (Григо́рий Ли́пманович Соколо́в; born 18 April 1950) is a Russian pianist with Spanish citizenship.
+Grigory Lipmanovich Sokolov (Григо́рий Ли́пманович Соколо́в; born 18 April 1950) is a Russian and Spanish pianist.
 He is among the most esteemed of living pianists, with his repertoire spanning composers from the Baroque period such as Bach, Couperin or Rameau up to Schoenberg and Arapov.
 He regularly tours Europe (excluding the UK).

 Early life and education

 Sokolov was born in Leningrad, Russian SFSR, Soviet Union.
 His father was Lipman Girshevich Sokolov, who was Jewish, and his mother was Galina Nikolayevna Zelenetskaya.
 He began studying the piano at the age of five and entered the Leningrad Conservatory's special school for children at the age of seven to study with Leah Zelikhman.
 After graduating from the children's school, he continued studying at the Conservatory with Moisey Khalfin.
 At 12, he gave his first major recital in Moscow, in a concert of works by Bach, Beethoven, Schumann, Chopin, Mendelssohn, Rachmaninoff, Scriabin, Liszt, Debussy and Shostakovich at the Philharmonic Society.
 At age 16, he came to international attention when he was awarded the gold medal in the 1966 International Tchaikovsky Piano Competition, making him the youngest ever winner.
 It seems this may have been a surprising result: "16-year old Grisha Sokolov, who finally became the winner of that competition, was not taken seriously by anyone at that time."